rk-terence/SJSPCA/README.md

 # SJSPCA

+**Note: under developing stage**

-Python implementation of structured joint sparse principal component analysis
+Python implementation of structured joint sparse principal component analysis.
+This implementation is based on the `Transformer` type in `scikit-learn`.

+SJSPCA can be used both for fault detection and fault isolation.
+For fault detection, the $T^2$ and $SPE$ statistic is calculated.

+For details, refer to the paper published on IEEE TII: *Structured Joint Sparse Principal Component Analysis for Fault Detection and Isolation*

 ## Improvement: Lipschitz constant added